GrantGMiller/gs_pickle/README.rst

     def DumperDict(d):
         # this is pretty much useless because you could just use json.dumps,
-        #   but it give you an idea.
+        #   but it gives you an idea.
         return json.dumps(d)